 There are three types of prevention; primary, secondary, and tertiary.
 Primary prevention reduces the risk of disease or disability in a healthy population.
 Secondary prevention attempts to prevent the disease from progressing by detecting it early.
 Tertiary prevention attempts to reduce the damage caused by symptomatic disease by focusing on mental, physical, and social rehabilitation.

-Child Development: When reviewing child development break it is helpful to study according to age groups and categories.
+Child Development: When reviewing child development it is helpful to study according to age groups and categories.
 0-3 months, 4-6 months, 7-10 months, 11-18 months, 19-24 months, 2-3 years, 3-4 years, 4-5 years, and 5-6 years.
 Some of the major categories to understand for these age groups are self-care skills including dressing and toileting, gross motor skills, fine motor skills, reflexes, and social/emotional development.

 Childhood Occupations and Milestones: From birth to 14 years old a child has important milestones that develop in relation to gross motor skills, fine motor skills, feeding, and daily living skills.